sardothien/BuyAndDrive/README.md

 You will need throwaway gmail account where you should turn ON access to less secure apps.
 Go to account settings >> security and you should see the option.
 Keep in mind that it could be turned off without your input, don't know why, looks like default Google behavior.
 If the sending fails, you should check that.

-To properly redirect users using the email link when resetting the password, set the `FRONTEND_URL` environment variable to desired frontend URL, as shown in the `.env.example`.

 ## Setting up client